PetersonDave/petersondave.github.io/_posts/2018-11-01-Upgrading-to-Sitecore-9.markdown

 ### 3. IoC Container Registration via Pipeline Processor

-No longer should this be executed via application start, as application-specific dependency registration will be appended to the container Sitecore is using at startup.
+No longer should this be executed via application start, as application-specific dependency registration will be appended to the container Sitecore is initializing at startup.
 This means registration via pipeline processors.
 Wire-up the registration processor using a patch file like the one below.
 There are plenty of articles covering dependency injection with Sitecore 9, so I won't go into specifics here.

 {% highlight xml %}
 <?xml version="1.0"?>